 Why did I lose the ‘magic’ I felt so quickly?

-First I needed to look at what happiness meant, so that I could understand what it is I was missing.
+First I needed to look at what happiness meant so that I could understand what it was that I was missing.

 Three definitions of happiness